broomcms/crawlit_challenge/README.md

  - The user submits a payload with "URL to scan" and "Number of pages to scan"
  - The payload is sent to the CrawIfController at the crawl() function
  - The crawl function will then build and array of data and send it back to the ajax request in JSON format
- - If successful, the user view will change to the report page by it self
+ - If successful, the user view will change to the report page by itself

  ## Project highlights

- - Added docker to the project with a 2 container network setup (PHP8 + nginx)
+ - Added docker to the project with a 2 containers network setup (PHP8 + nginx)
  - Added bootstrap to the project for the user frontend (Website is responsive)
  - Used jQuery and Ajax to receive a JSON payload from the backend
  - Created nice clean code and left comments